dnndev/xmp-docs/localization.md

 *   ContactUs.fr-FR     (French in France)
 *   ContactUs.en-GB   (English in Great Britain)

 The default file is always required.
 You can create as many or as few localized files as you need.
-Simply define your localized forms/templates as you would any other form/template, making changes as needed to accommodate the language
+Simply define your localized forms and views as you would any other form or view, making changes as needed to accommodate the language.

-### Configuring Your Module to Use Localized Forms/Templates
+### Configuring Your Module to Use Localized Forms and Views

-There is nothing special that you need to do when configuring your XMod Pro modules to use the localized forms and templates.
-Simply select the BASE form/template.
-If a localized version of the form/template exists and it matches the user's currently selected culture, that form/template will be loaded automatically.
+There is nothing special that you need to do when configuring your XMod Pro modules to use the localized forms and views.
+Simply select the BASE form or view.
+If a localized version exists and it matches the user's currently selected culture, that form or view will be loaded automatically.
 You can also force a certain localized file to be loaded by selecting it specifically on the configuration page.

 That's all there is to it.